Karthik123-456/Simon-Game/README.md

 Ever played one of those retro arcade games which plays with your mind by flashing lights and blasting sounds?

-Yeah i have made my own Web-based version of it.
+Yeah, i have built my own Web-based version of it.

 ## HOW TO PLAY 🎮?